rboeke/power-outages-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Mean anomaly level appears to vary more across states than across regions - when predicting possibility of an outage in a given state, it may be better to look at anomaly levels at the state level rather than the regional level.
+Mean anomaly level appears to vary more across states than across regions - when predicting possibility of an outage, it may be better to look at anomaly levels at the state level rather than the regional level.

 ### Interesting Aggregates